larsvinter/react-native-awesome-button/README.md

 To run this example yourself, you need to do the following:

 1. Clone the full source code from github: `git clone git@github.com:larsvinter/react-native-awesome-button.git`
-2. Change to the proper directory of the simple example: `cd react-native-awesome-button/examples/Advanced`
+2. Change to the proper directory of the advanced example: `cd react-native-awesome-button/examples/Advanced`
 3. Install dependencies: `npm install`
 4. Open the project in Xcode and hit 'run' (the project is inside 'ios' folder) (remember to restart the packager)